 Body Worlds Amsterdam: The Happiness Project

 This tour is a great learning experience for all art fanatics as it gives you the artists’ view on human subjects.
-The theme of this project unites all viewers and gives a very interesting experience making it one of the most unique museums in Amsterdam.
+The theme of this project unites all viewers and offers an exciting experience making it one of the unique museums in Amsterdam.

-The gallery is on each of 7 different floors and will take approximately 2 hours to explore each exhibit.
-Body Worlds annually attracts 40 million tourists and has a deep meaning of how happiness can affect the mind and the body.
+The gallery is on each of 7 different floors, and it will take approximately 2 hours to explore each exhibit.
+Body Worlds annually attracts 40 million tourists and deeply explains how happiness can affect the mind and body.

 - This tour covers the skip-the-line entrance ticket to the Body Worlds gallery.

-- The tour is accessible in over 6 different languages.
+- The tour is accessible in over six different languages.